 The Indianapolis Cultural Trail is a dynamic way to navigate downtown Indianapolis using active transportation.
 We are excited at the news that the trail will soon have an extension along South Street and along Indiana Avenue.
 The expansion will add an additional two miles of trail and is the first expansion since the trail opened in 2013.
 The expansion should be complete in 2022.
 Click on this link to read more about the project in the Indianapolis Business Journal.

 STATE CREATES NEW TRAILS GRANT PROGRAM

 The State of Indiana has created a new grant program called the Indiana Trails Program.
-This will allow not-for-profit and government agencies to apply for grants between $50,000 and $250,000 in order to acquire property for a trail, construct a trail, develop support facilities for a trail (trailhead, parking, benches, signage, etc.), and build bridges, boardwalks, or crossings.
+This will allow not-for-profit and government agencies to apply for grants between $50,000 and $250,000 to acquire property for a trail, construct a trail, develop support facilities for a trail (trailhead, parking, benches, signage, etc.), and build bridges, boardwalks, or crossings.
 Act quickly, applications are due March 1!
 See the FAQ for more information.

 SUPPORT GREENWAY STIMULUS

-Indiana Trails Community supports Greenway Stimulus, a $10B federal stimulus program that will help to create 170K jobs in trail construction across the nation resulting in 10x return on investment.
-This legislation will help kickstart the economy by helping to further develop trails which have become an important part of our nation and culture during the COVID-19 pandemic.
+Indiana Trails Community supports Greenway Stimulus, a $10B federal stimulus program that will help to create 170K jobs in trail construction across the nation resulting in a 10x return on investment.
+This legislation will help kickstart the economy by helping to further develop trails that have become an important part of our nation and culture during the COVID-19 pandemic.
 Trails have allowed people who want to exercise or get out of their houses to do so with minimal risk of infection.
 This is an important part of our national infrastructure that needs greater investment.
 Please click on this link to learn more and sign on in order to support this important legislation!